 Defending Clients Against Patent Infringement Claims in Texas

 Patent infringement claims are a federal cause of action brought by patent owners, or entities with rights in a patent, against a party alleged to have made, used, or sold a patented invention without authorization.
 Patent holders who take action in federal court may seek injunction to cease the use of an item or invention, damages, or a license agreement against the alleged infringer.

-If you face a claim for patent infringement, working with proven business attorneys like those at Hendershot, Cannon & Hisey, P.C. is crucial.
+If you face a claim for patent infringement, working with proven business litigation attorneys like those at Hendershot Cowart P.C. is crucial.
 Not only is patent litigation a complex and detailed endeavor, it can amount to a matter of financial survival, even when claims are brought by “patent trolls,” or companies that hold patents almost solely to sue for financial awards.

 As a Houston-based firm regarded for our ability to successfully resolve intellectual property disputes for clients in state and federal venues, we have the requisite tools and resources demanded by these difficult cases.

 - Steps We Take in Defending Against Patent Infringement Claims

 - Requesting a Declaratory Judgment From the Court